What types of gambling are legal in Arkansas?

 There are four casinos in Arkansas.
 All standard games are permitted.
 This includes slot machines, video poker, blackjack, craps, roulette, live poker and proprietary games.

 Sports betting is legal in two forms in Arkansas.
-Casinos may offer live sportsbooks.
-Mobile apps are also legal if licensed by the state.
+Casinos may offer retail (in-person) sportsbooks and online sports betting apps are also legal if licensed by the state.
 Major forms of sports betting are legal, like straights, parlays, teasers, props and futures.
-Professional and amateur sports, including college, are permitted at Arkansas live and mobile sportsbooks.
+Professional and amateur sports, including college, are permitted at Arkansas retail and online sportsbooks.

 Sports betting was permitted through the same constitutional referendum that expanded casinos in 2018.
 The licensing fee is $250,000.
 The tax rate is 13% of gross gaming revenue.
 Players must be at least 21 years old.